-Today’s post is from Brittany J., a junior mechanical engineering major from Lee’s Summit, Mo.
+Today’s blog post is from Brittany J., a junior Mechanical Engineering major from Lee’s Summit, Mo.

 If asked how many times I complained about finals this year, I would probably have to defer to Lindsey Lohan’s answer in the classic Mean Girls movie- “the limit does not exist.”
 With the amount of entertaining memes on Facebook and the classic tweets that describe exactly how finals make you feel, it’s hard not to laugh at your own misery.
 And if I don’t find the memes myself, then you can bet they are sent in one of the many GroupMe platforms my friends and I share, so we can lament about our struggles together.
 But in reality, I actually like finals week.
 Like finals week?
 That’s practically blasphemy, am I right?
 However, the sense of community, friendship, and accomplishment you get out of that one week is unique and something I do in fact value.